Kaziranga, the Kingdom of the One-Horned Rhino

 Pobitora or Kaziranga – Which is better?

-If you are looking for a quick visit to a wildlife sanctuary to see one-horned rhinos, Pobitora is ideal as it is nearer to Guwahati.
-If you want a longer safari and a glimpse of our striped king, the tiger, then Kaziranga is worth a visit.
+If you want a quick wildlife experience and a chance to see one-horned rhinos, Pobitora is ideal due to its proximity to Guwahati.
+For a longer safari and the opportunity to spot our striped king, the majestic tiger, Kaziranga is the perfect destination.

 Nearby attractions